sihwa-park/nebla/README.md

 ![NeBLa Model](./model.png)

-Welcome to the official code repository for the paper titled "NeBLa: Neural Beer-Lambert for 3D Reconstruction of Oral Structures from Panoramic Radiographs."
+Welcome to the official code repository for the paper titled "NeBLa: Neural Beer-Lambert for 3D Reconstruction of Oral Structures from Panoramic Radiographs," accepted at AAAI 2024.
 In this repository, you'll find the core model classes used in the generation module.

 ## Model Details